 Global Entrepreneurship Network

-The Global Entrepreneurship Network actually started life as one of the earliest web hosting and ecommerce solutions on the internet.
+The Global Entrepreneurship Network started life as one of the earliest web hosting and ecommerce solutions on the internet.
 The Network was founded by Thomas Heimann in 1994.

 Believing in the power of the Internet in online marketing and getting information across distance barriers.
 He wished to establish his online presence; however, most options were incredibly expensive.